Skip to contents

 Profile IDs

-There are 15 gas profile IDs defined in the BDEW Leitfaden, split into residential and commercial / industrial types.
+The 15 gas profile IDs defined, split into residential and commercial / industrial types.

 Residential profiles

-Residential profiles share two important characteristics: all weekday factors equal 1 (no day-of-week differentiation), and heating load is the dominant driver of demand variability.
+Residential profiles share two important characteristics: all weekday factors equal 1 (see above), and heating load is the dominant driver of demand variability.

 Profile Description Notes